-CORE 701 INTERNATIONAL CONFLIECT RESOLUTION (3 CR.)
-AND PEACE
+CORE 701 INTERGROUP CONFLICT AND PEACE (3 cr.)

 Decreasing world violence and promoting a culture of peace requires examining people affected by violence at the individual, community and societal level.
 This course will provide the theoretical background and methodological tools to study violence and its antidotes, such as resilience, and learn from groups or individuals who serve as role models and agents of peace and change.
-Students will connect with international networks that show real-life intergroup problems, to learn them and propose strategies that may promote a culture of health and peace for their youth, families and communities.
+Students will connect with local, national, and international networks that show real-life intergroup problems, to learn them and propose strategies that may promote a culture of health and peace for their youth, families and communities.
 Prerequisite: HUMN704 Conflict Mediation.